khovkevin25/Project4/README.md

 # Hair Loss Analysis

 ## ***Overview***
-The given dataset was used for exploratory data analysis, modeling, and predictive analytics aimed at understanding the relationship between various factors and the presence of balding in individuals.
-With the use of the random forest model, we created a binary classifier to predict the presence or absence of balding in individuals.
+The given dataset was used for exploratory data analysis, modeling, and predictive analytics aimed at understanding the relationship between various factors and the presence or absence of balding in individuals.
+With the use of the random forest model, we created a binary classifier to predict whether individuals will experience balding.

 ## ***Data Processing and Cleaning***
 - talk about pyspark